zoyander/saiams/public/docs/03_writing-an-intrinsink_ink-script.md

 If you write a performance with characters other than `Apple` and `Banana`, you will need to add your character names to  the `"callers"` setting in `settings.json`.
 The `"callers"` setting is used to specify the names of characters which have dialogue.

 > [!NOTE]
-> You do not need to change the `"callers"` setting if you will be following the script writing tutorial.
+> You do not need to change the `"callers"` setting if you are just following the script writing tutorial.
 The characters in the tutorial script are included by default in  `settings.json`.
 However, it is important to know how to set character names for your own scripts.

 On line 5 of `settings.json` is the following: